 earlier than usual.
 Get 8 hours of sleep — even

-if it means leaving a late-going holiday party a little earlier than you
+if it means leaving an ongoing holiday party a little earlier than you

 usually would.
 One study showed that individuals who slept at least 8 hours a